mantidproject/governance/technical-working-group/minutes/agenda-next.md

 - When do we need to start building conda packages for ARM macs?
 - Moving from Jenkins to GitHub Actions.
 Is there any reason not to do this?
 - Can we move the mantid-developer environments to conda metapackages? (see [here](https://github.com/mantidproject/mantid/issues/37627) for thoughts)
+- Moving to C++20 - what are the blockers?
 - AOB

 Maybe revisit